 our collective impact

-Individuals served through our various programs and platforms.
+Individuals reached through our various programs and platforms.

 Provided to victims in restitution

-value of work completed by our clients thorugh community work hours.
+value of work completed by our clients through community work hours.

 Clients found employment, education and training opportunities.

 Director, People & Culture

 President & CEO of Teranet.

 Elgin joined Teranet in 1997, and has held a number of leadership roles with the company.
 Before he became CEO in 2013, Elgin was Vice-President, Electronic Search and Registration.
 In this role, he helped strengthen Teranet’s relationship with the government through a collaborative approach that ensures the integrity and privacy of records managed by Teranet.